Sufficiency economy: Sufficiency economy

-Self-sufficiency economics promotes the idea of limited production in order to protect the environment and conserve scarce resources.
-Production should be aimed at individual consumption.
-Production in excess of consumption may be sold.
-The philosophy holds that the rich can consume as many resources as they like so long as their consumption does not incur debt, and that the poor should consume resources without borrowing.

 Translating philosophy into action

 The Thai governmental organisation most responsible for implementing the sufficiency economy is the National Economic and Social Development Board (NESDB).
-The NESDB's primary tool for mobilising action is the publication of the National Economic and Development Plan.
-The latest (twelfth) version of this plan covers the years 2017–2021.
+Its primary tool for mobilising action is the publication National Economic and Development Plan.

 After the 2006 coup d'état, the military junta claimed that the policies of deposed Prime Minister Thaksin Shinawatra were inconsistent with the king's philosophy.
 The preamble of the junta's new constitution stated that promotion of self-sufficiency was one of the fundamental roles of the state.

-The junta-appointed Prime Minister, Surayud Chulanont, pledged to allocate 10 billion baht (US$300 million) for projects to promote well-being in line with King Bhumibol's sufficiency economy principle.
+The junta-appointed prime minister, Surayud Chulanont, pledged to allocate 10 billion baht (US$300 million) for projects to promote well-being in line with King Bhumibol's sufficiency economy principle.
 He made the pledge while participating in King Bhumibol's 80th birthday celebrations.